pip-services/pip-services-docs/content/en/concepts/building_blocks/connectivity/_index.md

 - HttpConnectionResolver defined in RPC module
 - AwsConnectionResolver defined in AWS module
-- AzureConnectionResolver defined in the Azure module
+- AzureFunctionConnectionResolver defined in the Azure module
 - MongoDbConnectionResolver defined in Mongo module
 - PostgresConnectionResolver defined in Postgres module
 - KafkaConnectionResolver defined in Kafka module